byeaimebye/byeaimebye/README.md

 <h4 align="center"><samp> Hi there 👋🏾  welcome to my Github!
 I'm a Frontend Developer, my name is Aimé not Aimee.
-I am passionate about design and code 🐍 ☁️ </samp></h4>
+I am passionate about design and code. </samp></h4>

 <p align="center">